anandijain/learning/random/school/quotes.md

 if the labour-time required for its production also remained constant.
 But the latter changes with every variation in the productiveness of labour.
+	* 42: This division of labour is a necessary condition for the production of commodities, but it does not follow, conversely, that the production of commodities is a necessary condition for the division of labour.
     * Marx 46: The same change in productive power, which increases the fruitfulness of labour, and, in consequence, the quantity of use-values produced by that labour, will diminish